 A cheeky reference to 20th Century Fox – the owners of the Alien franchise – being brought out by Disney perhaps? 😜

-The story and the shorts both contain a number of Easter eggs and references to other great 1980’s franchises.
+The story and the shorts both contain several Easter eggs and references to other great 1980’s franchises.
 I spotted Short Circuit, Die Hard, Blade Runner and Predator to name but a few, as well as earlier works in the Alien franchise.
-Again, these were handled well, and did not feel forced or ‘fan-servicey’ in any way.
+Again, these were handled well and did not feel forced or ‘fan-servicey’.

 'Why did that character suddenly start doing that?' and 'Wasn’t he in a completely different location a moment ago?' were some of the thoughts I had at the time.